Freiling87/CCU/CCU/Scratchpad.md

 New
 ###			H	Train Traits - Trade
 New
+###			H	Untrusting
+This character must be Friendly or better to unlock Interaction options
 ##		C	Passive
 ###			C	Explode On Death
 ####			C	Explodes when Arrested